Paris · Operators

 • Infrastructure and energy transition.
 Veolia, Suez, EDF-adjacent and Engie-adjacent operators with US municipal, utility, and corporate project pipelines.
 The US procurement officer expects US past-performance, US bonding capacity, and US-translated case narratives before European framework agreements signal anything.

 • French service firms entering US metros.
-Architecture, design, professional services, and premium B2B services opening US offices where the French service register reads as boutique rather than institutional inside the US category set.
+Architecture, design, professional services, and premium B2B services opening US offices where the French service register lands as boutique rather than institutional inside the US category set.

 What the Paris operator register costs in America.

 • Heritage paragraphs carrying the trust load.
 Multi-generational maison narratives, Grand Ecole pedigree, Legion d'Honneur references, and Compagnonnage lineage land as character markers in France and as background paragraphs in the US.
-The American reader scans past them looking for the category.
+The American buyer scans past them looking for the category.

 • PDG bios led by Polytechnique, ENA, HEC, and ENS pedigree.
 Grand Ecole credentials and Inspection des Finances ties do not carry weight with a US enterprise procurement officer or a US program manager looking for a US peer.

 • Slow follow-up cadence built around French summer and Toussaint pauses.
-Two and three weeks of considered silence read as care in France and as disinterest in the US.
+Two and three weeks of considered silence land as care in France and as disinterest in the US.
 The opportunity is gone before the follow-up lands.

 • European past-performance leading.
 EU framework agreements, French ministry references, and pan-European case studies leading the page.
 The US procurement officer wants US past-performance and US case examples first, with European context behind it.